A healthy ocean provides jobs and food, sustains economic growth, regulates the climate, and supports the well-being of coastal communities.

 Billions of people worldwide —especially the world’s poorest— rely on a healthy ocean as a source of jobs and food, underscoring the urgent need to sustainably use, manage and protect this natural resource.

-Yet the ocean is going through a triple environmental crisis: (1) the impact of climate change on the ocean - the largest global carbon sink; (2) biodiversity losses; and (3) pollution, in particular plastic pollution.
+Yet the ocean is going through a triple environmental crisis: (1) the impact of climate change on the ocean; (2) biodiversity losses; and (3) pollution, in particular plastic pollution.
 This is not just degrading the ocean but endangering the safety, livelihoods, and food security of people, especially coastal communities.

-The ocean is the largest carbon sink, absorbing greenhouse gases and significantly mitigate the impacts of climate change – yet the ocean is threatened by rising temperatures, acidification, and sea level rise.
-“Blue carbon” sinks such as mangroves tidal marshes, and seagrass meadows sequester and store more carbon per unit area than terrestrial forests.
+The ocean is the largest carbon sink, absorbing greenhouse gases and significantly mitigating the impacts of climate change – yet the ocean is threatened by rising temperatures, acidification, and sea level rise.
+“Blue carbon” such as mangroves tidal marshes, and seagrass meadows sequester and store more carbon per unit area than terrestrial forests.
 They also protect coastal communities from floods and storms.
-Properly valuing the role played by mangroves and seagrass beds – can achieve the triple win of: adaptation and resilience to sea level rise and erosion; addressing climate crisis with its critical role in storing carbon and reducing ocean acidification; and ensuring coastal communities are safer and more prosperous.
+Properly valuing the role played by mangroves and seagrass beds – can achieve the triple win of: adaptation and resilience to sea level rise and erosion, addressing the climate crisis by storing carbon and reducing ocean acidification; and ensuring coastal communities are safer and more prosperous.

 Globally, fish stocks are significantly affected by illegal, unregulated, and unreported (IUU) fishing, though the exact magnitude of the matter is difficult to assess accurately.
 According to the World Bank study The Sunken Billions Revisited, fishing less would result in a 40% increase in global landed value, while also reducing the costs by more than 40%.
 The study further shows that a sustainable equilibrium for global marine fisheries, at which point the maximum net benefits could be achieved, would require a reduction of the global fishing effort by 44%.
 Improved fisheries management, investment in sustainable aquaculture and protection of key habitats could help restore the productivity of the ocean and generate benefits worth billions of dollars in developing countries, while ensuring future growth, food security and jobs for coastal communities.